Key Quote

 PHYSIOGNOMY

-Victorian culture believed in physiognomy — judging character from physical appearance.
+Victorian culture believed in physiognomyphysiognomy — The practice of judging character from physical appearance — judging character from physical appearance.
 'Plain' women were assumed to be morally or spiritually inferior.
 Jane's challenge to this assumption was genuinely subversive: she insists that plainness conceals depth rather than indicating emptiness.

 CLASS & THE SOUL

-Christianity theoretically taught equality of souls — rich and poor alike before God.
+Christianity theoretically taught equality of soulsequality of souls — The Christian doctrine that all people are equal in spiritual worth — rich and poor alike before God.
 But Victorian practice contradicted this: separate pews, different charities, and social segregation at every level.
 Jane invokes the theology her society professes but does not practise.

 Key Words